cylc/cylc-doc/src/7-to-8/major-changes/platforms.rst

 .. note::

-   The terms :term:`platform` and :term:`job platform` are equivelent.
+   The terms :term:`platform` and :term:`job platform` are equivalent.

 .. admonition:: Does This Change Affect Me?